MagedSaeed/generate-sequences/README.md

     return model_outputs.logits
 ```

-Or more advanced with caching mechanism in encoder-decoder architectures where the encoder outputs are cached:
+Or more advanced with a caching mechanism in encoder-decoder architectures where the encoder outputs are cached:

 ```python
 encoder_outputs = {}